Exempt Facility Bonds

 Basic Criteria

-• The facilities must be open to use by the general public.
-This test can be met if the user is a common carrier, transporting passengers or freight on non-discriminatory basis, or the facilities are otherwise open to the public, like a terminal.
+- The facilities must be open to use by the general public.
+For example, in the case of airports, criteria can be met if the user is a common carrier, transporting passengers or freight on a non-discriminatory basis, or the facilities are otherwise open to the public, like a terminal.
+Normally this will be the public airport entity.
+There are some technical limitations on office space, food and beverage and retail space, and lodging facilities.

-IBank issues bonds for a variety of projects throughout the state including museums, educational facilities and performing arts centers, research institutes, manufacturing facilities and more.
-Some of the most iconic projects that have been financed with the help of IBank issued bonds include the Bay Area Toll Bridge, the Petersen Automotive Museum, the Academy Museum of Motion Pictures, the J. Paul Getty Museum, the B Street Theatre (Sophia) and more.
-Check out some of the projects that have used IBank issued bonds.
+IBank issues bonds for a variety of projects throughout the state including museums, educational facilities and performing arts centers, research institutes, charitable organizations, energy-efficiency projects for healthcare facilities (with a P3 structure), manufacturing facilities, exempt facilities and more.
+Some of the most iconic projects that have been financed with the help of IBank issued bonds include projects for Mercury Air Group, Stockton Port District, Pacific Gas and Electric Company and Brightline West Passenger Rail.
+Check out some of the projects that have been financed with the IBank issued bonds.

-IBank issues bonds for a variety of projects throughout the state including museums, educational facilities and performing arts centers, research institutes, manufacturing facilities and more.
-Some of the most iconic projects that have been financed with the help of IBank issued bonds include the Bay Area Toll Bridge, the Petersen Automotive Museum, the Academy Museum of Motion Pictures, the J. Paul Getty Museum, the B Street Theatre (Sophia) and more.
-Check out some of the projects that have used IBank issued bonds.
+IBank issues bonds for a variety of projects throughout the state including museums, educational facilities and performing arts centers, research institutes, charitable organizations, energy-efficiency projects for healthcare facilities (with a P3 structure), manufacturing facilities, exempt facilities and more.
+Some of the most iconic projects that have been financed with the help of IBank issued bonds include projects for Mercury Air Group, Stockton Port District, Pacific Gas and Electric Company and Brightline West Passenger Rail.
+Check out some of the projects that have been financed with the IBank issued bonds.

 Frequently Asked Questions and Fact Sheet